-This property situated in Leognan I know very well, as its wines appear every year in UGCB tastings during primeur week and also appear when negociant firm Beyerman visit Copenhagen every year in the beginning of September.
-There are 72.5 ha planted with vines - 61 ha red (55% Merlot, 40% C.Sauvignon and 5% C.Franc, average age of vines is 25 years) and 11 ha white (60% Sauvignon Blanc and 40% Semillon, average age of vines is 20 years).
-Gervoson family bought this property in 1987 and in 2007 they hired Bruno Lemoine (who worked at Montrose as winemaker before joining Larrivet Haut Brion) to improve quality of wines.
+I know very well this property situated in Leognan as its wines appear every year in UGCB tastings during primeur week and also appear when negociant firm Beyerman visit Copenhagen every year in the beginning of September.
+There are 72.5 ha planted with vines - 61 ha red (55% Merlot, 40% C.Sauvignon and 5% C.Franc, the average age of vines is 25 years) and 11 ha white (60% Sauvignon Blanc and 40% Semillon, the average age of vines is 20 years).
+Gervoson family bought this property in 1987 and in 2007 they hired Bruno Lemoine (who worked at Montrose as a winemaker before joining Larrivet Haut Brion) to improve quality of wines.

-It was very well-organized trip this Voyage de Presse and great possibility to learn about less-known properties from Graves/Pessac-Léognan.
+It was a very well-organized trip this Voyage de Presse and a great possibility to learn about less-known properties from Graves/Pessac-Léognan.
 Thanks!

 Almost all the mentioned properties have their own website, so if someone needs more detailed information, Google it or ask Syndicat Viticole de Pessac-Leognan/Syndicat Viticole des Graves for more info.